-This article will discuss what to do when a new employee joins your organization and how to add a new user to Filevine.
-The steps for setting up a new user in Filevine are creating an email, setting up a profile and account, and choosing the new user’s permissions and roles.
+This article will run through all of the steps to take when adding a new user to Filevine.
+These steps include are creating an email, setting up a profile and account, and choosing the new user’s permissions and roles.

-- Create an email.
-The first step to adding a new employee to Filevine is creating a new email for your employee.
-This email should already be in place before it is adding to Filevine.
-If an email that does not yet exist, Filevine may view the request to make a user for a non-existant email as spam and blacklist the address.
+If the user you are adding already has an email, you can skip this step.
+If you are adding a new employee to an already-existing Filevine Org, make sure to create a new company email for this user before sending a Filevine invite.
+If an email that does not yet exist is invited, Filevine may view the request to make a user for a non-existent email as spam and add the address to the blocklist.

 Once a user has been invited to Filevine, they will receive an email with login information.

-Once the new user has received an email with login information, they need to set up their account in Filevine.
-The new user will receive a “Welcome to Filevine” email with a button to sign up for Filevine and a temporary password.
+Once the new user has received an email with login information, they need to log in to Filevine.
+In the “Welcome to Filevine” email, they will click on the “Sign in to Filevine” button.

 Once a new user has been invited to Filevine and has set up their profile and account settings, the new user should be added to existing projects.
 There are three ways that this can be done automatically in Filevine.